 |Year 5||33 1/3 percent||66 2/3 percent|

-The process requires a review and endorsement by the Committee on Ministry, as indicated on the application.
+The presbytery must submit a completed application to the Board of Pensions; the process requires a review and endorsement by the Committee on Ministry.